 Use the Select and Mask Tool in Photoshop

 The Select and Mask Tool in Photoshop CC is a powerful way to edit selective areas of your astrophotography images.
-Whether you want to separate the stars from your deep sky target, or apply subtle noise reduction to the background sky of your image, the select and mask feature will get you there.
+Whether you want to separate the stars from your deep-sky target, or apply subtle noise reduction to the background sky of your image, the select and mask feature will get you there.

 Adobe Photoshop CC is an effective way to process astrophotography images, in a very creative and enjoyable way.
-If you use Photoshop to process your astrophotos like I do, this tutorial should be very useful to you.
+If you use Photoshop to process your astrophotos as I do, this tutorial should be very useful to you.

 About a year ago, I experienced the true power of the Select and Mask tool in Photoshop first hand.
 It has quickly become one of my favorite and most-used features of this application for processing my deep sky astrophotography images.

 The Select and Mask tool allows you to get very specific about each and every edit you make to your images.
 Creating layer masks is one of Photoshop’s core features, and it is especially useful when editing astrophotography images.